Loading...

 SACE English Stage 2: Creating Texts — Flashcards & Quiz

 SACE English Stage 2: Creating Texts assesses your ability to produce original texts that demonstrate control of language, structure and style for a specific audience and purpose.
-These free flashcards and true/false questions cover the creative process, genre conventions, voice and register, structural decisions, literary and rhetorical techniques, audience awareness and the writer’s statement.
-Every card is aligned to the SACE Board curriculum so you can develop the composing skills required for your Stage 2 Creating assessment.
+These 20 free flashcards and 20 true/false quiz questions cover the creative process, genre conventions, voice and register, structural decisions (linear, in medias res, fragmented, circular), character construction, setting and atmosphere, dialogue craft, literary and rhetorical techniques, rhetorical appeals (ethos, pathos, logos), audience awareness and design, multimodal craft (podcast, documentary, digital), ethics of representation, connection to studied texts, revision strategy and the writer's statement.
+Every card aligns with the SACE Board Stage 2 English Creating Texts assessment criteria and builds the creative, ethical and reflective skills required for A-level work.

 Sample Flashcards